ovh/svfs/README.md

 This is not an official project of the Openstack community.

 ### Usage
-`svfs -a https://auth.cloud.ovh.net/v2.0 -u user -p password -r region -t tenant /path/to/mountpoint`
+`svfs -a auth_url -u user -p password -r region -t tenant /path/to/mountpoint`

 ### Project status
 This is the start of this project, and thus it's obviously missing pieces.
 Take a look at the limitations section for details.